Eliasyoussef47/WaAutoSendClips/README.md

 # WaAutoSendClips
-Send newly made clips of a game through WhatApp
+Send newly made clips of a game through WhatApp.
 # Why was this made?
-I would share my games clip of COD MW with my cousin via Whatsapp very often so I thought this would make it easy for me.
+I like to share my game clips of COD MW with my friends via Whatsapp.
+So I made this to automate the process.
 # Usage
 ## Warning about file size
 Whatsapp doesn't allow sending files larger than 64 MB.
-If you are using Nvidia GeForce Experience you can set the length and bit rate of your clips, set that to well lower than 64MB.
+If you are using Nvidia GeForce Experience you can set the length and bit rate of your clips.
+Set that to well lower than 64MB.
 ## Requirements:
 - Node.js
 - Typescript